heatherlii/heatherlii.github.io/about.md

 		</div>
 		<div class="content">
 			<div class="inner">
 				<p>Hello!
-I am Heather, a first year Systems Design Engineering student at University of Waterloo aspiring to become a designer.</p>
+I am Heather, a first year Systems Design Engineering student at University of Waterloo aspiring to become a UI/UX designer.</p>
 				<p>I love designing, iterating, and playing around with new ideas and tools :)</p>
-				<p>When I am not learning or designing, you will probably find me dancing, choreographing, teaching, or listening to music.</p>
+				<p>When I am not learning or designing, you will probably find me dancing, choreographing/teaching, or listening to music.</p>
+				<p>ANCORA IMPARO.</p>
 			</div>
 		</div>
 	</section>